mahulchak/svmu/README.md

 	svmu sam2ref.mm.delta ref.fasta sample.fasta n > sample.small.txt

  ```
   n represents the number of unique mum/syntenic blocks that should be present between two sequences to find the SVs between them.
-It can be 5, or 10, or 100 (a new update will likely get rid of this parameter but bear with it for now).
-The program will generate "sv.txt" and "cnv_all.txt" files as output.
-The former contains all indels,inversions, and CNVs in the sample genome with respect to the reference genome.
-The latter contains all CNV coordinates.
+It can be 5, or 10, or 100 (a future update will likely get rid of this parameter).
+The program generates several files as output:

+	sv.txt: A bed file that summarizes structural mutations (indels, CNVs, inversions) in the sample genome with respect to the reference genome.

+	small.txt: A bed file containing SNPs and small indels that occur within syntenic blocks (or MUMs).

+	cnv_all.txt: A bed file with all the reference genomic regions that are present in higher copy numbers (>1) in the sample genome.
+Those with "trans" in their names mean either it is a transposable element or non-TE copies of a gene in different chromosomes.

+	indel.txt: A bed file with all the reference and quesry genomic regions that are missing in the other genome.

+	trans.txt: A bed file with the reference genomic regions that have been putatively translocated (may not include TEs).

 We are continuously working on this and other tools that facilitate variant detection from a population samples of high quality genomes.
 If you have an idea or suggestion (including collaboration ideas, write to me or J.J.
 Emerson or Anthony Long).